wfjvdham/Rcourse/09_resampling/resampling.md

 Advantages:

-1. **Better estimate of score** because it is less prone to overfitting
+1. **Better estimate of score** because it is less prone to over fitting
 1. **Computational less expensive** you need to fit the model *k* times

-Emperically *k* = 5 or *k* = 10 show the best results
+Empirically *k* = 5 or *k* = 10 show the best results

 Bootstrap
 ========================================================

-> Repeadetly sample your sample with replacement.
+> Repeatedly sample your sample with replacement.
 To quantify the uncertainty of an estimator.

 ```r